stratisproject/StratisBitcoinFullNode/Documentation/commenting-policy.md

    * **TRIVIAL** - Do not use double slash comments for trivial constructs. *(HARD)*
  * **INTENT** - Try to describe the intent or the big picture rather than what the code does. *(SOFT)*
  * **INTERACTIONS** - Explain the interactions of the code with other parts of the system.
 This includes contracts and limitations that has to be respected - e.g. code protected by locks. *(SOFT)*
- * **ENUMS** - When a parameter or a return value is enum or if there are any special values, including lower and upper bounds, comment each such special value.  *(HARD)*
+ * **ENUMS** - When a parameter or a return value is enum or if there are any special values, including lower and upper bounds, comment each such special value.
+The only exceptions are very trivial enums, such days of week, provided that there is no counterintuitive use. *(HARD)*
  * **UPDATES** - Keep comments up to date when editing commented code. *(HARD)*
    * **UNCOMMENTED** - If editing uncommented code, add comments with the change. *(SOFT)*
- * **SENTENCES** - Try to write comments as sentences - with capital letter at the beginning and dot (question mark, exclamation mark) at the end.
+ * **SENTENCES** - Write comments as sentences - with capital letter at the beginning and dot (question mark, exclamation mark) at the end.
 Omitting verbs is OK. *(SOFT)*
  * **ADD-VALUE** - Every comment should add value, even if the comment is trivial on trivial code (XML documentation comments). *(SOFT)*